ClassFunc/cache-firestore/README.md

     query,
     proxy,
     unsub,
-});
+}, dependencies);
 ```

 ### API:

 ```
+{
     query: Firestore Query,
     store: Object or Proxy,
     proxy: Object or Proxy,
     listKey = 'list',
     idKey = 'id',
-idKeyOnData = false: `true` if `idKey` is on doc.data(), loadingKey = 'loading', errorKey = 'error',
+    idKeyOnData = false: `true` if `idKey` is on doc.data(), loadingKey = 'loading',
+    errorKey = 'error',
     unsub: unsubscribe function,
-autoUnsub = true: `false` if you want to unsubscribe manually, devMode = false: `true` if you want to log the changes,
+    autoUnsub = true: `false` if you want to unsubscribe manually, devMode = false: `true` if you want to log the changes, }, dependencies = [] | null | undefined: array of dependencies to trigger the query,
 ```

 ### Example: